-1.2.2 Project History
+1.1.1 Project History

 Little Cottonwood Canyon is in the Wasatch-Cache National Forest, which is on the eastern edge of the Salt Lake City metropolitan area.
-The metropolitan area has a population of about 1 million.
+The metropolitan area has a population of about 1.12 million.
 The canyon is home to two internationally recognized ski resorts, Alta and Snowbird, and includes portions of two National Wilderness Areas, Twin Peaks Wilderness to the north and Lone Peak Wilderness to the south.
-In addition to winter recreation, the resorts offer abundant summer recreation opportunities, and the U.S. Department of Agriculture (USDA) Forest Service lands are used extensively in summer for hiking, rock climbing, fishing, camping, and picnicking.
+Winter recreation activities include skiing at the resorts, backcountry skiing, snowshoeing, and ice climbing.
+In the summer, the resorts offer abundant recreation opportunities, and land administered by the USDA Forest Service is used extensively for hiking, rock climbing, fishing, camping, and picnicking.
+The canyon is also defined as a watershed area by Salt Lake Valley Board of Health as authorized by Section 26A-1-121(I) of Utah Code Annotated, 1953, as amended.
+The purpose of the watershed area is to protect and promote health and promote conditions that contribute to preserving and protecting drinking water quality.
+The watershed provides water for Salt Lake City and numerous cities in eastern Salt Lake County.
 Little Cottonwood Canyon gets more than 2.1 million visitors per year (Lamborn and Burr 2016).

 Transportation into and out of Little Cottonwood Canyon is limited to S.R.
 210, which parallels Little Cottonwood Creek for much of the canyon.
 Parking is provided at the resorts, at some trailheads, at parkand-ride lots at the base of the canyon, and along the roadside of S.R.
-210. The Utah Transit Authority (UTA) provides a winter ski bus from park-and-ride lots to the resorts.
+210. The Utah Transit Authority (UTA) provides a winter ski bus from park-and-ride lots to the resorts and summer bus service for employees at the resorts.